Maitland Ward: Adult film career

-Beginning in mid-2013, Ward began posting nude and topless photographs of herself on Snapchat and Instagram, gaining a large following on both sites.
+Beginning in mid-2013, Ward began posting nude and topless photographs of herself on Snapchat and Instagram.
 In April 2016, she posted her first nude pictures to social media of her being body-painted for Luciano Paesani for a Los Angeles exhibition called "Living Art".
 In 2019, she announced on Instagram that she would be performing in an adult film entitled Drive, a move described by In Touch Weekly as a "drastic career-shift".
 Ward received support from former Boy Meets World co-star Trina McGee.

 In May 2019, Ward signed with adult talent agency Society 15.
 She stated that she had been approached by adult actress and director Kayden Kross and was "just floored" by the proposition of doing adult films.
 She told In Touch Weekly, "It's been an evolution.
 It's all been my authentic journey because everything that I have done along the way is something I wanted to explore and do.
 I just did it publicly for my fans, that is the exhibitionist style of me."
 Drive was released online at the website Deeper.com on September 30, 2019.

-Of her decision, Ward stated that she feared being typecast and believed that if she became a porn star, new fans would have an opportunity to discover her.
+Of her decision, Ward stated that she feared being typecast and believed that if she became a porn actress, new fans would have an opportunity to discover her.
 Upon Drive's release, Ward promised "more taboo stuff to come", and she subsequently appeared in multiple additional porn scenes released on Deeper.com.
-She has said that she did not believe in any stigma related to being a porn star.
-Conversely, she claimed that she regards her transition into adult films as a savvy business move.
+She has said that she regards her transition into adult films as a savvy business move.

 Personal life

-A "Long Beach, California, native" according to Life & Style, Ward married real estate agent Terry Baxter on October 21, 2006.
-The couple met on a set, and she credits their friendship and humor for the success of their relationship.
+A native of Long Beach, California, Ward married real estate agent Terry Baxter on October 21, 2006.
+The couple met on a set.
+When they first got married, the couple moved to New York City for two years, during which time Ward studied writing and screenwriting at New York University; when they returned to Los Angeles, she continued her studies at UCLA.

-After getting married, Baxter and Ward moved to New York, where they still live.
-While they were there, Ward studied writing and screenwriting at New York University.
+In 2022, Atria Books published her autobiography, Rated X: How Porn Liberated Me from Hollywood.